Trauma to the breast

-Textured silicone plants are associated with a small risk of a very rare cancer of the immune system called Anaplastic Large Cell Lymphoma, however further research is needed to understand this relationship.
+Textured silicone plants are associated with a small risk of a very rare cancer of the immune system called Anaplastic Large Cell Lymphoma (ALCL), however further research is needed to understand this relationship.

 There is no evidence to suggest that any type of deodorant or antiperspirant can cause breast cancer.

 The scientific evidence does not support a link between breast cancer and abortion.
 Some case-control studies have suggested a link, but these studies rely on self -reporting of abortion and are prone to bias.
 Prospective cohort studies have not shown any causative link.